plusserver/docs/content/en/cloudhub/cloud-services.md

 ![Cloud Services Overview](../img/cloud-services/cloud-services-overview.png)

 **Overview:** Here you will find all the information about the respective product in a category.
-There is also a quick link to the relevant order form (wizard).
+There is also a button to the relevant order form (wizard).

 ![Cloud Services Produkt Details](../img/cloud-services/cloud-services-level2.png)